Last updated on April 17th, 2022 at 10:31 pm

 The Hiland mountain bike comes with a stock coil suspension fork and a Shimano 21-speed drive train.
 The suspension is ideal for uphills and long-distance rides on paved roads.

-It comes with aluminum rims wrapped around slick cross-country tires that ensure fast rolling speeds with minimal grip on the pavement.
-You will also find a special spoke design that improves air flow and makes it more aerodynamic.
+It has aluminum rims wrapped around slick cross-country tires that ensure fast rolling speeds and minimal grip on the pavement.
+You will also find a special spoke design that improves airflow and makes it more aerodynamic.
 This is a nice choice if you want to buy a new hardtail mountain bike.

 Pros